A Gauge-Theoretic Action Principle for Viscous Incompressible Fluids: Formulation of the Gauge Theoretical Action

 where we define the effective coupling;

-which describes the spatial decay of vorticity in the fluid.
-The term \(\frac{k_{eff}}{2\pi \eta}\) sets the inverse square of the characteristic decay length scale of vortical structures in the flow.
-This ensuring dimensional consistency in the gauge-theoretic formulation.
-In contrast, the effective coupling $k_{\text{eff}}$ appearing in the vorticity dynamics reflects the interplay between topological and dissipative effects and arises naturally when considering the spatial structure of the flow.
+which describes the spatial decay of vorticity in the fluid, whereas in the presence of a constant $A_0$, the solution is trivial.
+The term \(\frac{k_{eff}}{2\pi \eta}\) sets the inverse of the characteristic decay length scale of vortical structures in the flow.
+This ensures dimensional consistency in the gauge-theoretic formulation.
+In contrast, the effective coupling $k_{\text{eff}}$ that appears in the vorticity dynamics reflects the interplay between topological and dissipative effects and arises naturally when considering the spatial structure of the flow.
 Redefining $k$ to $k_{eff}$ accounts for physical units and encapsulates the combined effects of topological strength and dissipative dynamics.
 Equation~\eqref{eq:helmholtz} is the classic Helmholtz equation, commonly encountered in fluid dynamics when describing viscous decay or screening of vorticity \cite{Landau,Batchelor, deser, Moffatt2014}.
-One can interpret the viscosity term as follows.
+We can interpret the viscosity term as follows.
 The classical viscous dissipation energy for incompressible flows (see \cite{Landau}) is given as

 which leads to the dissipation Lagrangian density of the following form